RRemelgado/rsMove/README.md

 ### 3. Example - Selecting test sites through hotspot detection
 <p align="justify">
 Within this section, we provide an example on the combine use of the functions <i>sampleMove()</i>,  <i>hotMove()</i> and <i>hotMoveStats()</i> for the identification of areas of interest that can serve as test sites.
 This is particularly important when dealing with migratory species.
 Such movement data often provides a large spatial coverage (e.g. continental, global) that can be difficult to analyze with remote sensing due to a high demand of data.
 Nowadays, processing big data is at the reach of our fingertips.
 Platforms such as <a href="https://earthengine.google.com/google/">Google Earth Engine</a> have made it simple and accessible creating a new era of global remote sensing products.
-However, developing new analytical approaches require an iterative process of trial and error that often demans a careful visual assessment of its results.
-As a consequence, carefully selecting representative test sites is essential for an efficient time management and for a carefull assessment of the consistency of new methodologies.
-To demonstrate how  <i>rsMove</i> can help with this issue, we used White Stork movement data (DOI: <a href="10.5441/001/1.78152p3q">10.5441/001/1.78152p3q</a>) which was colected by the Max Planck Institute for Ornithologie (MPIo) and is accessible through <a href="https://www.movebank.org/">MoveBank</a>.
+However, developing new analytical approaches require an iterative process of trial and error that often demands a careful visual assessment of its results.
+As a consequence, carefully selecting representative test sites is essential for an efficient time management and for a careful assessment of the consistency of new methodologies.
+To demonstrate how <i>rsMove</i> can help with this issue, we used White Stork movement data (DOI: <a href="10.5441/001/1.78152p3q">10.5441/001/1.78152p3q</a>) which was collected by the Max Planck Institute for Ornithologie (MPIo) and is accessible through <a href="https://www.movebank.org/">MoveBank</a>.
 We focused on data collected between June and December of 2013 which refers to the first migration of 13 juveniles between Radofzell, in Germany, and the Gibraltar narrow, at the coast of Spain (Figure 2).
 Due to size restrictions, this example data is not provided in the CRAN version of the package.
 However, you can obtain it <a href="">here</a>.
 This is a processed version of the original data provided through MoveBank.
 </p>

 <br>